 The Company operates in the following segments: (i) PDN Network, (ii) NAPW Network, and (iii) RemoteMore.
-The financial results of China Operations have been reclassified from the Company's reportable segments to discontinued operations for all periods presented.
+The financial results of China Operations have been reclassified from the Company's reportable segments to discontinued operations for three months ended March 31, 2023.
+There was no reportable activity related to discontinued operation in the same period in fiscal 2024.

-The following tables present key financial information related of the Company's reportable segments related to financial position as of March 31, 2023 and December 31, 2022 and results of operations for the three months ended March 31, 2023 and 2022:
+The following tables present key financial information related of the Company's reportable segments related to financial position as of March 31, 2024 and December 31, 2023 and results of operations for the three months ended March 31, 2024 and 2023: